top of page

 Life can feel overwhelming at times.
 Questions about purpose, freedom, isolation, and

-mortality might feel heavy or confusing—and that’s completely natural.
+mortality might feel heavy or confusing, and that’s completely natural.
 Existential therapy offers a way to explore these deep questions and help you find meaning in your unique life experience.

-At RFC Counseling in Denver, we believe that understanding yourself and your place in the world can lead to profound healing and personal growth.
+At RFC Counseling in Colorado, we believe that understanding yourself and your place in the world can lead to profound healing and personal growth.
 An existential approach can be a powerful approach for anyone searching for clarity and connection in their mental health journey.

 What Is Existential Therapy?